 Universal design is intended to benefit everyone, not just the elderly or people with physical disabilities.
 "Good design is universal," says Mary Jo Peterson, CKD , CBD, a universal design specialist and author of Universal Kitchen and Bathroom Planning and Gracious Spaces: Universal Interiors by Design (both published by McGraw-Hill).
 "You could use it at age 18 or at age 80."

 Don't worry — universal design does not require devices that look like they belong in a hospital.
 "It doesn't have to look medical," says Sally Haile, information specialist with the Center for Universal Design at North Carolina State University.

 Here are some universal design tips for your bathroom:

+- Choose floors that help prevent slips.
+"Marble is the worst," Sally says, because it is extremely hard--not very forgiving if you fall on it.
 Vinyl or small tiles with a matte finish might be preferable,Sally says.
 The higher the gloss, the more slippery the tile can be.
 And smaller tiles create better footing , Haile says, because they require a lot of grout and trim that could help stop slips .
 If you already have tiles on your floor, you may want to look for anti-slip products that use substances like grit and resin to coat your existing tiles, giving them extra slip resistance.